Azure-Samples/azure-vector-database-samples/README.md

 - To run the code locally, install the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) in Visual Studio Code.
 Please check [Jupyter Notebooks in VS Code
 ](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) to understand how to use this extension.

 - The samples uses conda to manage python dependencies.
+Each sample comes with a conda environment (yml) file.
+Use the following command to create the conda environment.

+    `conda env create -f environment.yml`

   Please check [Python environments in VS Code](https://code.visualstudio.com/docs/python/environments) how to use conda with VS Code.